 - Toasters/Toaster ovens

 Refrigerators used in individual rooms must not exceed 2.5 cubic feet in volume.
+Refrigerators and microfridges must be plugged directly into wall outlets and cannot be plugged into power strips/extension cords of any kind.
 Student-purchased refrigerators (those not provided with a suite or a residence hall kitchen) cannot be kept in common areas and must be kept in the student's room.

 Please note the University assumes no responsibility for items removed from common area and/or kitchen lounges.

-*New York State Law prohibits the sale of mercury-containing fever thermometers.
+**New York State Law prohibits the sale of mercury-containing fever thermometers.
 Accordingly, Columbia University Housing prohibits students from possessing these mercury-containing devices in their campus residence.
-To facilitate the removal of these hazardous, mercury-containing thermometer from University student residences, any student in possession of an intact mercury-containing temperature thermometer may exchange it for a digital thermometer, for free, at Student Health Services.
+To facilitate the removal of these hazardous, mercury-containing thermometer from University student residences, any student in possession of an intact mercury-containing temperature thermometer may exchange it for a digital thermometer, for free, at Columbia Health.
 The mercury thermometer must be transported in a sealed bag and preferably inside a rigid container.